Tuesday, November 6, 2007

 Method:

-Roast ingredients under broiler until lightly toasted, five to ten minutes.
+Roast vegetables under broiler until lightly toasted, five to ten minutes.

-Put roasted ingredients in large stock pot and cover with cold water.
+Put marrow bones and roasted ingredients in large stock pot and fill with cold water.

 Simmer 3 hours, skimming regularly.